smarr/SOMns/README.md

 Truffle provides just-in-time compilation based on the Graal compiler, which enables SOMns to reach [performance that is on par][AWFY] with state-of-the-art VMs for dynamic languages, including V8.

+SOMns is built and maintained with the goal to facilitate research onf concurrency models, their safe interactions, and tooling to make it possible to build more correct systems more easily.

 A simple Hello World program looks like: